Dudlileif/autosteering/project_status.md

 - Improve autosteering, look at more algorithms

-- Autosteering comms with hardware

 - Debugging graphs/logs

+- Audio alerts

+- Safety measures

 - Import/export to the original AgOpenGps